Pa. Burger Trail features 15 local restaurants with unique, mouth-watering burgers

-LAWRENCE CO., Pa (WKBN) – There’s always enjoyment in taking the scenic route.
+LAWRENCE CO., Pa (WYTV) – There’s always enjoyment in taking the scenic route.
 There’s a great trail in Lawrence County that will keep your eyes satisfied and your stomach, too.

 The sizzle a hamburger makes on the grill is recognizable and appealing.
 Edward’s Restaurant & Lounge in New Castle has many varieties.
 Ed Reiber has been making hamburgers for 35 years and knows what brings people back.